tangledhelix/DP_eugenics/README.md

 Some tables use upward-opening braces, will need to determine how to render.  (p005, p014)

 Possible solution: Unicode.
 There are some characters to look into.
-- "Asian Vertical Brackets"
   - TOP CURLY BRACKET U+23DE: ⏞
   - BOTTOM CURLY BRACKET U+23DF: ⏟
-- "Vertical representation form"
   - PRESENTATION FORM FOR VERTICAL LEFT CURLY BRACKET U+FE37: ︷
   - PRESENTATION FORM FOR VERTICAL RIGHT CURLY BRACKET U+FE38: ︸

 The first two are from the Misc.
 Technical block, but the second two are from the CJK Compatibility Forms block.
 So the first two are more generic and probably preferable.